rrbarbosa/debezium-docker/README.md

 # debezium-docker

 Playground for Debezium.
-Following the steps from the [tutorial](http://debezium.io/docs/tutorial/), wrapping it all in docker-compose and (hopefully soon) adding python-base test case.
+Following the steps from the [tutorial](http://debezium.io/docs/tutorial/), wrapping it all in docker-compose and  adding python-based app as a demo.

 # Steps